-The family of a Minnesota teen is mourning her loss after a mid-afternoon crash with a big rig on a snowy day claimed the 16-year-old Alden teen’s life.
+The family of a Minnesota 16-year-old is mourning her loss after a mid-afternoon crash with a big rig on a snowy day claimed her life.

 The deadly accident occurred on Monday, Feb.
 17, at the intersection of County Road 14 and Hwy.
 14 just northwest of Albert Lea in southern Minnesota, the Minnesota State Patrol (MSP) reported.